 Most breakfast cereal today are packed with vitamins and minerals, which puts them on the healthier spectrum if you disregard the fact they're laden with sugar and artificial colors.

 If you enjoy morning cereal and practice a vegan diet, you must wonder — are Rice Krispies vegan?

-I did all the research, and here's everything you need to know about Kellogg's Rice Krispies cereal.
+As a certified personal trainer, I did all the research, and here's everything you need to know about Kellogg's Rice Krispies cereal.

 Are Rice Krispies Vegan?

 No, unfortunately, Rice Krispies aren’t vegan!
 However, the answer is more complicated and depends on your definition of veganism.

 Kellogg's Rice Krispies has been around since 1928.

 Their crunchy and crispy texture, combined with the variety of flavors the company offers, made them one of the most popular crispy rice cereals in the US.